Find out when is the best time to visit Lhasa, tours and what to wear.

 Lhasa is often called a sunshine city, and for a good reason.
 The average daylight in Lhasa is 12.9 hours with 8.3 hours of sunshine!

-June has the longest days in the year.
+June has the longest days of the year.
 June 21st is the longest day when the day lasts for 14 hours and 3 minutes.
 On June 21st, the sunrise is at 4:55 am, and the sunset is at 6:58 pm.

 December 21st is the shortest day of the year.
 The sunrise is at 6:46 am and the sunset is at 5:00 pm, with a total length of the day of 10 hours and 15 minutes.

 Summer is the calmest time of the year, while the wind is much stronger in winter.
-Most commonly, the wind blows from South and South East, followed by the Southwest direction.
+Most commonly, the wind blows from the South and South East, followed by the Southwest direction.

 Since it becomes very windy in Lhasa in winter you should choose proper clothing if you are visiting during that time.
 Protect yourself from low temperatures and strong wind by dressing in layers.
 Luckily, it is usually sunny in winter and strong sun radiation makes it feel warmer during the daytime than the temperature reading suggests.